 The heating and cooling of the building uses sewage heat.
 The sewage water arriving at the site has a temperature of at least 9 to 10 degrees in the winter and, of course, a lot more in the summer.
 In the main sewer - with a diameter of 2 meters! - a heat exchanger is placed that extracts heat from the sewage water and sends it to the heat pump.
 This then heats the water to heat the building (40 to 50 degrees).
 The principle also works in reverse: the heat pump also extracts heat from the building - among other things to cool the labs - and releases it to the sewage water.

 Choosing a 4-pipe heat pump has an additional advantage.
-In periods when heat demand is lower, the heat pump can extract heat from rooms that need to be cooled and immediately use it to heat other rooms.
+In periods of lower heat demand, the heat pump can extract heat from rooms that need to be cooled and immediately use it to heat other rooms.
 In this process, no use is made of the heat from the sewage water.
 This results in a much higher efficiency of the heat pump, because the electricity to drive it provides heat and cooling at the same time, while the same amount of electricity would otherwise only provide heat.

-While geothermal energy is already well established, sewerage is innovative as a source for heating buildings.
+While geothermal energy is already widely used, sewage heat is innovative as a source for heating buildings.
 With sewers as its core business, this is therefore an exemplary project for Aquafin, which also wants to use it to investigate whether they can use this principle to connect heat from the sewage network to heat pumps at clients.

 Economical water consumption